 Pain: Is mine real?
 Can I truly understand yours?
 Does hearing mine make yours hurt less?

 When I was little, there was a lot of it.
 But I didn’t understand it.
 And I certainly didn’t talk about it, mainly, because I was horrified.
 But also because I knew that it would make others sad.
 And I didn’t want anyone else to be sad, so I just didn’t talk about it.

 This was the impetus for what became a lifelong survival tactic.
 I would seek out others whose pain I thought to be worse than mine, whose pain was real.
 This would give me a perspective of how trivial mine was.
 Maybe I could even help them feel less of it.
 Maybe I would feel better.

-Admittedly, for the most part, I really didn’t believe pain was relative.
-I tried to empathize with my friend’s sadness over a broken heart or a fight with her boyfriend.
+But the truth is, I didn’t believe pain was relative.
+I tried to empathize with my friend’s broken heart or fight with her boyfriend.
 I mean, I tried.
 But I couldn’t shut off the voice inside.
 Really, you think that’s pain?
 I could tell you what real pain is.
 But it will most likely make you sad, and I don’t want you to be sad.

 On the rare occasion that I did share my story, it was done with a tone of indifference so as not to make anyone uncomfortable.
 I would remain detached while describing the last few minutes before my father’s last breath.
 I would even leave space for some comic relief if necessary.
 I would be laughing and they would be crying.
 But I didn’t want them to cry.
 So I quit telling my story.